jason-p-cress/Impact-Add-Maintenance-Window-API/README.md

 This policy is an example on how to automate creation of maintenance windows through the use of Impact's policy API.
-This code includes some of the MWM_AddAllFromFile policy code.
+It is essentially a re-working of the Impact MWM_AddAllFromFile policy code, included with Impact, but rather than reading from a CSV this provides the ability to send in windows via REST API.

-09/18/24 Jason Cress (jcress@us.ibm.com)
+09/20/24 Jason Cress (jcress@us.ibm.com)

+****Creating the policy and policy parameters****

 To use this policy, create a new IPL Impact policy named AA_Add_MWM_Via_REST.
 (We prepend name here to ensure the policy shows near the top of our policy list).

+Paste the contents of the IPL file included in this repo.

 Next, create the following input parameters in the policy settings, and they should all be of type string.
 Policy settings can be accessed by clicking on the policy settings icon in the policy editor toolbar: